 Perhaps more importantly, a culture of freedom and responsibility upholds the intrinsic dignity of the person.
-By allowing employees to use their God-given gifts to exercise judgement and practice creativity, employers reaffirm their employees self-worth as a unique individual.
+By allowing employees to use their God-given gifts to exercise judgment and practice creativity, employers reaffirm their employees’ self-worth as unique individuals.

 On the other hand, employers that refuse to delegate autonomy and operate within a tight command and control culture treat employees more as machines, a simple means to an end.